Ayyangurueswar/tic-tac-toe-game/README.md

-# Tic-tac-toe-game
+# Tic-Tac-Toe Game

-A simple tic tac toe game.
+A simple tic-tac-toe game createed using ReactJs.
-## Technologies used:
+## Features:
-1. JavaScript
-2. React.js
-3. Css
-4. HTML
+1. Travel back in time to any previous moves.
+2. Sort the moves in ascending or descending order.